TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 Lastly this matrix `B` is passed into `matmult_SSE4` together with a constant matrix `A`, with the output supposedly being saved to `C`.
 We'd better check that this matmult function actually does what it says.

 If we set a breakpoint before it's called we can extract the two matrices, and if we then run until it finishes we can extract the result.
-With `aaaaaaaaaaaaaaaa` as the input block `A`, looks like this:
+With `aaaaaaaaaaaaaaaa` as the input block, `A` looks like this:

 $$
 \begin{bmatrix}